 Is that your old Strat on that cut?

-What was your acoustic and how did you
+What was your acoustic and how did you record it?

 Is your amp still the Marshall JCM800?